astropanic/TrackerTracker/README.md

 ## Features

-* Simultaneously view all projects current iteration and backlog
+* Simultaneously view and manage stories across multiple projects
-* Scrum-like UI
+* Scrum-like UI displays one column per story state, including "In QA" and "Passed QA"
-* Search across projects
+* Search across all projects simultaneously
-* Filter down using any combination of labels, users, and searches
+* Quickly drill down using any combination of projects, labels, users, and searches
-* All labels for all projects are displayed and have epic-like mini progress charts
+* All labels for all projects are visible and have epic-like mini progress charts
 * Columns can be rearranged
-* Labels, column order, and selected projects survive browser restart
+* Labels, searches, column order, selected projects all survive browser restart
 * Enter your Pivotal API token and user name and off you go
 * Most actions are supported: update story descriptions, add notes, drag them to different columns to update their status
 * It's pretty easy to write custom columns and filters